 Cape Cod

 Cape Cod is a 65-mile peninsula in Massachusetts extending into the Atlantic south of Boston.
-The hook-shaped landmass is divided into different characters as you drive east from the Bourne and Sagamore bridges: the Upper Cape near the bridges is more suburban and year-round; the Mid Cape around Hyannis is the commercial centre; the Lower Cape from Chatham to Orleans becomes distinctly quieter; and the Outer Cape from Wellfleet through Truro to Provincetown is where the national seashore and the best of the landscape concentrate.
+The hook-shaped landmass has different characters as you drive east: the Upper Cape near the bridges is suburban and year-round; the Mid Cape around Hyannis is the commercial centre; the Lower Cape becomes quieter; the Outer Cape from Wellfleet through Truro to Provincetown is where Cape Cod National Seashore and the best of the landscape concentrate.

-July and August are when most people go and also when traffic on Route 6 can turn a 20-mile trip into a 90-minute ordeal.
-The shoulder seasons – late May through June, September through October – offer cooler water, sharper light, quieter roads, and lower accommodation prices.
+July and August are when most people visit and when traffic on Route 6 can turn a 20-mile trip into a 90-minute ordeal.
+Late May through June and September through October offer cooler water, sharper light, quieter roads, and lower accommodation prices.
 The restaurants that survive year-round are the better ones.

 Provincetown